About the Book

 Siriporn Peters

-This book is designed for ART109 Digital Foundations at Morehead State University in Morehead, Kentucky, USA.
+This book is designed for ART109 Digital Foundations course at Morehead State University in Morehead, Kentucky, USA.

 The course description of ART109 Digital Foundations is an introduction to creative problem-solving techniques using digital tools.
 The course will cover how contemporary software and digital devices create new opportunities for creative approaches in two-dimensional media such as photography, drawing, and design.
 The course will balance design and art-based brainstorming and problem-solving approaches.
-The course is required for, but not limited to, art majors, minors and convergent media students.
+The course is required for, but not limited to, art majors, minors, and non-major students.

 The author’s main goals are to